bibhas2/dev-mail/README.md

 ./dev-mail
 ```

-By default, will listen on ports:
+By default, the server will listen on ports:

 - 2525 for SMTP.
 - 1100 for POP3.